rutu-sh/cloudlab-ebpf/README.md

 make cl-sync-code NODE=NODE_1 REMOTE_DIR=PATH_ON_NODE
 ```

+This is a good option if you want to try out your code without the need to commit and push it to the repository.

 By default, the remote dir is `~/src`.

 4. CD into the the `cloudlab-ebpf` directory in cloudlab (in `terminal-1`) and run the following command to setup the environment: